 A classic pop-punk song usually runs under three and a half minutes, races along at 170 beats per minute or faster, and reaches its towering chorus quickly.
 The lyrics tend to be conversational and emotional, dealing with crushes, boredom and growing up.
 Above all, the chorus has to be singable by a sweaty room of strangers.
 That communal release is the whole appeal.
+The same energy powered package tours like the South by So What run with Chunk!
+No, Captain Chunk!, State Champs and Handguns.

 Green Day’s “Basket Case” arrived in 1994 and remains the genre’s blueprint: an anxious, witty verse exploding into one of the most recognizable choruses in rock.
 Its parent album, Dookie, is certified Diamond by the RIAA for more than 10 million U.S. copies, the kind of number that put pop-punk on mainstream radio for good.
 The Offspring’s “Self Esteem” and “Come Out and Play” did similar work the same year on Smash, the best-selling album ever released by an independent label.

-- “All The Small Things” – blink-182: A 1999 single that hit No. 6 on the Billboard Hot 100 and became the genre’s pop crossover.
+- “All The Small Things” by blink-182 hit No. 6 on the Billboard Hot 100 in 1999 and became the genre’s pop crossover.

-The 2000s Singalong Classics
+The 2000s singalong classics

 Many of these singles defined the festival circuit too, which we cover in our history of Warped Tour.
 The bands behind them often blurred into emo and post-hardcore, a crossover explored in our look at the best emo and pop-punk albums.